 - For the protein: Good substitutions for the ground pork might include ground beef, ground turkey, or beans if you are plant based

-- For the binding agents: I used squash, mushrooms and onions but you could easily use cauliflower rice, zucchini noodles or grains like quinoa or rice if you don’t want to be low-carb compliant
+- For the vegetables: I used squash, mushrooms and onions but you could easily use cauliflower rice, zucchini noodles or grains like quinoa or rice if you don’t want to be low-carb compliant

 - For the chutney: I used a red pepper and apple chutney but any of the chutneys with late summer or Fall fruit would work.
 A plum chutney or a cranberry chutney would be wonderful.

 - For the spice: If you purchase harissa paste, know that they vary quite a bit in the degree of heat.
 Some are extremely hot.
-I used HeathGlen’s harissa which I would call medium hot.
 A number of Mexican spice blends (smoked chipotle, enchilada blends, etc.) would work well.
 Curry paste would also be a good option.

 - For the picante sauce: It would be easy to substitute salsa or tomato puree for the picante sauce.